hmcclung/Python_Learning/README.md

-This repository contains Python coding projects that I have completed throughout the 100 Days of Code: The Complete Python Pro Bootcamp by Dr. Angela Yu.
+This repository mostly contains Python coding projects that I have completed throughout the 100 Days of Code: The Complete Python Pro Bootcamp by Dr. Angela Yu.